-(Pocket-lint) - Apple announced the iPhone 13 series during an event on 14 September 2021 and with them arrived a number of new features, including Photographic Styles for photos and Cinematic mode for video.
+(Pocket-lint) - Apple announced the iPhone 13 series in September 2021, along with the iPhone SE (3rd generation) in March 2022 and with them arrived a number of new features, including Photographic Styles for photos.
+The iPhone 13 series also offer a feature called Cinematic mode for video.

 You can read all about Cinematic mode in our separate feature, but here we are focusing on Photographic Styles, including what they are, how they work and how to use them.